ayushdeshmukh/heb-automation/README.md

     shoppingListDeck.append(lists[i].strip('\n'))
 ```
 ### HEB Method
 Open the HebMethod.py file.
-To run this file, you'll need to have your ShoppingList.txt file filled out, and be sure that it's saved in the same directory as HebMethod.py.
+To run this file, you'll need to have your ShoppingList.txt file filled out and saved in the same directory as HebMethod.py.
 Once that's complete, there are only 3 variables in the file you'll need to update:
 * The path to your Chromedriver file: ```chromeDriverPath = #enter the path for your chromedriver file```
 * The email associated with your online HEB account: ```email = #enter the email of your HEB account```
 * The password to the account: ```password = #enter your password for your HEB account```

 Once you update finish your ShoppingList.txt and update the above variables, you're ready to run HebMethod.py!
 ### HEB Scan
+For this file, you'll have to do the same updates to the ```chromeDriverPath```, ```email```, and ```password``` variables for your HEB account.
+However, it is this section of the project where you have to use the Twilio Messaging API integration that you performed earlier.
+Again, if you follow their Python quickstart tutorial, it should take you to an account dashboard where you'll find your ***account SID***, ***authorization token***, and ***Twilio phone number***.